For convenient access to this article, you can get to it by visiting: SorryNoCalls.com.

 I know you've asked to setup a "quick call" to chat.
-Could be just an introductory "get to know you" call, or you might just want to catch-up, or there's a specific question or topic you have in mind.
+Could be just an introductory "get to know you" call, or maybe we were recently introduced by a mutual connection.
+Or maybe you just want to "pick my brain".
+Or talk about your project/company/conference/.

 Sorry, but I don't take phone calls.
 I hate them.
 My aversion borders on the pathological.

 You will find this surprising and abnormal (because it is), but in a given year, I'll usually have < 15 non-personal phone calls.
-I often go weeks and weeks without a single call (joy! bliss!)
+I often go weeks or months without a single call (joy! bliss!)
 When I do have them, I have to emotionally prepare myself.
-And, just so you know, I have a tough time with personal calls too, much to the disappointment of my mom and dad, who live in India.
+And, just so you know, I have a tough time with personal calls too, much to the disappointment of my parents.

 Hence, this article, which you can find at SorryNoCalls.com (domain setup to make it easy to reference.
 I might even print it on my business cards some day).

 Here are the reasons why I hate phone calls so much.
-The snips shown below are from an absolutely fantastic comic titled “10 Reasons To Avoid Talking On The Phone” by Matthew Inman of The Oatmeal.
-I've pulled the few segments that particularly resonated for me.
+The images shown below are from an absolutely fantastic comic titled “10 Reasons To Avoid Talking On The Phone” by Matthew Inman of The Oatmeal.

 1. I don't like synchronous communications.

 A phone calls is a synchronous conversation.
 It breaks up my day and interrupts my flow.
 That's why I much prefer email, which I can “batch up” and do all at once, at my leisure and on my schedule.
 Handling things asynchronously also allows me to be more thoughtful about my response and match my degree of response to the importance of the situation.
 On a phone call, it seems rude to go into a long, detailed diatribe (even though the situation seemingly warrants it), because the other party doesn't have an easy way to “fast forward” (or skip).
 With email, I can write up my thoughts, get into detail if I want, with the knowledge that if the other person's not as interested as I thought, they can just move on.